CyrusWang57/Run_Monopogen/docs/Formula.md

 Abstract the above code into below mathematical formula.

-First, for each de novo SNV, calculate distances between it and its nearst germline locus (one locus in two-loci model; two loci in trio-loci model).
-Then, assume its haplotype $ V_{match} = 0 $
+First, for each de novo SNV, the distances to the nearest germline locus are calculated (one locus in the two-loci model and two loci in the trio-loci model).
+Subsequently, a phasing mode is fitted (`0|1` or `1|0`).
+Set $V_{match} = 1$ if the observed allele matches the nearest germline locus in this phasing mode, and $V_{match} = 0$ otherwise.
 Consider two distinct sets used in the formulation of analysis.
 Firstly, let $B = \{b_1,b_2,...,b_i,...,b_n\}$ represent the set of multiple physical distance bins.
 Each element within this set corresponds to a specific bin.
 Secondly, for each site, define $C = \{c_1,c_2,...,c_i,...,c_n\}$ as the set comprising all cells that exhibit reads at that particular site.
 For each de novo SNV loucs, calculate

 \begin{align}
 M_{b_i} &= \frac {\sum_{c_i \in C} (V_{match} | b_i, c_i)} {N_C} \tag{1} \\[10pt]